buildpacks/spec/buildpack.md

   - **Else**, the lifecycle
     - MUST NOT include entries with matching names in the `<plan>` provided to subsequent buildpacks.

-#### Bill-of-Materials
+#### Software-Bill-of-Materials

-Buildpacks MAY write standardized Bill of Materials (BOM) files with extension `<ext>`, where `<ext>` MUST denote an BOM media type based on Internet Assigned Numbers Authority (IANA) [assigned media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
+Buildpacks MAY write Software Bill of Materials (SBOM) files in a standardized format with extension `<ext>`, where `<ext>` MUST denote an SBOM media type based on Internet Assigned Numbers Authority (IANA) [assigned media types](https://www.iana.org/assignments/media-types/media-types.xhtml).
 The currently supported media types and their expected file extensions are as follows:

- | BOM Media Type                   | File Extension
+ | SBOM Media Type                  | File Extension
  |----------------------------------|----------------------------------------------
  | `application/vnd.cyclonedx+json` | `cdx.json`
  | `application/spdx+json`          | `spdx.json`
  | `application/vnd.syft+json`      | `syft.json`

-When the build is complete, an BOM describing the app image MAY be generated for auditing purposes.
+When the build is complete, an SBOM describing the app image MAY be generated for auditing purposes.
-If generated, this BOM MUST contain all `<layer>.sbom.<ext>` files for each `launch = true` layer at the end of each `/bin/build` execution, as well as `launch.sbom.<ext>` if provided, in adherence with the process and file structure outlined in the [Platform Interface Specification](platform.md).
+If generated, this SBOM MUST contain all `<layer>.sbom.<ext>` files for each `launch = true` layer at the end of each `/bin/build` execution, as well as `launch.sbom.<ext>` if provided, in adherence with the process and file structure outlined in the [Platform Interface Specification](platform.md).

-When the build is complete, a **build BOM** describing the build container MAY be generated for auditing purposes.
+When the build is complete, a **build SBOM** describing the build container MAY be generated for auditing purposes.
-If generated, this BOM MUST contain all `<layer>.sbom.<ext>` files for each `launch = false` layer at the end of each `/bin/build` execution, as well as `build.sbom.<ext>` if provided, in adherence with the process and file structure outlined in the [Platform Interface Specification](platform.md).
+If generated, this SBOM MUST contain all `<layer>.sbom.<ext>` files for each `launch = false` layer at the end of each `/bin/build` execution, as well as `build.sbom.<ext>` if provided, in adherence with the process and file structure outlined in the [Platform Interface Specification](platform.md).

 #### Layers